-Students of studio art gain first hand knowledge of the creative process and learn how to put creativity to work.
-The conceptual and the hands on processes of making art go together in the art department.
+Students of art gain first hand knowledge of the creative process and learn how to put creativity to work.
+The conceptual and the hands-on processes of making art go together in the art department.

-The art department provides classes in drawing, painting, photography, graphic design, printmaking, ceramics and sculpture.
-In 2010, the department moved into Ann Peppers Hall, a 25,000-square-foot facility with state-of-the-art studios.
-It houses state-of-the-art digital labs for graphic design and digital photography.
-It also has facilities for painting and printmaking and a darkroom for black and white photography.
+The art department provides classes in drawing, painting, photography, graphic design, printmaking, ceramics, and sculpture.
+In 2010, the department moved into Ann Peppers Hall, a 25,000-square-foot facility with state-of-the-art studios, including digital labs for graphic design and digital photography, facilities for painting and printmaking, and a darkroom for black and white photography.

-The capstone involves creating a body of work in the student's chosen concentration area (drawing/painting, ceramics/sculpture, graphic design, photography, printmaking).
-In the Senior sequence of classes, students are introduced to professional art practices such as resume and grant writing, exhibit design, portfolio preparation, job search and interview skills and development of professional opportunities.
-The sequence culminates in the annual Senior Art Exhibition in May.
+The Capstone involves creating a body of work in the student's chosen concentration area (drawing/painting, ceramics/sculpture, graphic design, photography).
+In the Senior sequence of classes, students are introduced to professional art practices such as resume and grant writing, exhibition design, portfolio preparation, job search and interview skills, and development of professional opportunities.
+The sequence culminates in the annual Senior Art Exhibition in April.